andy-maier/python-garbagetracker/docs/intro.rst

 -----

-Here is an example of how to use Yagot to detect collected objects caused by pytest test cases by means of using the command line options provided by the pytest plugin of Yagot:
+Here is an example of how to use Yagot to detect collected objects caused by pytest test cases using the command line options provided by the pytest plugin of Yagot:

 .. code-block:: text